maxmoebus/starter-hugo-academic/content/publication/2025-12-02-NeurIPS-Contimask/index.md

 publication_types: ['article-conference']

 # Publication name and optional abbreviated publication name.
-publication: In Conference on Neural Information Processing Systems 2025 (NeurIPS: TO APPEAR)
+publication: In Conference on Neural Information Processing Systems 2025 (NeurIPS - TO APPEAR)
 publication_short: at NeurIPS'25 (TO APPEAR)

 abstract: >-